 Courses are approved for transfer through the Comprehensive Articulation Agreement (CAA).
-To be eligible for the transfer of credits under the CAA,

-A.S. graduates must obtain a grade of "C" or better in all CAA courses and an overall GPA of at least 2.0 on a 4.0 scale.
+To be eligible for the transfer of credits under the CAA, A.S. graduates must obtain a grade of "C" or better in all CAA courses and an overall GPA of at least 2.0 on a 4.0 scale.
 A.S. graduates who have met these criteria will receive at least 60 semester hours of academic credit upon admission to a university.
 A.S. transfer students are strongly encouraged to align their course work to the Baccalaureate Degree Plan (BDP) of their intended major at their intended university.
 Baccalaureate Degree Plans are available at www.northcarolina.edu.
 Courses may also transfer through bilateral agreements between institutions.
 Courses offered through bilateral agreements may not transfer to all receiving universities.

-Semester Hours Courses UNIVERSAL GENERAL EDUCATION TRANSFER COMPONENT (34 SHC) 34 The Universal General Education Transfer Component (UGETC) includes study in the areas of humanities, fine arts, communication, social and behavioral sciences. natural sciences, mathematics, and English composition.
+UNIVERSAL GENERAL EDUCATION TRANSFER COMPONENT (34 SHC) 34

+The Universal General Education Transfer Component (UGETC) includes study in the areas of humanities, fine arts, communication, social and behavioral sciences, natural sciences, mathematics, and English composition.

 English Composition (6 SHC) ......
-6 Two English composition courses are required: ENG-111 and ENG-112 Humanities/Fine Arts (6 SHC) ......
-6 Select two courses.
-Those courses must be from two different discipline areas: Art (ART-111, 114, 115) Communication (COM-120, 231) Drama (DRA-111) Literature (ENG-231, 232, 241, 242) Music (MUS-110, 112) Philosophy (PHI-215, 240) Social/Behavioral Sciences (6 SHC)......
-6 Select two courses.
-Those courses must be from two different discipline areas: Economics (ECO-251, 252) History (HIS-111, 112, 131, 132) Political Science (POL-120) Psychology (PSY-150) Sociology (SOC-210) Mathematics (8 SHC)......
-8

-Select two courses from the following.
-One course must be a 200-level course: MAT-171, 172, 263, 271, 272 Natural Sciences (8 SHC)......
-8 Select an 8 SHC two-course sequence from the following: BIO-111 General Biology I (4 SHC) and BIO-112 General Biology II (4 SHC) or CHM-151 General Chemistry I (4 SHC) and CHM-152 General Chemistry II (4 SHC) or PHY-151 College Physics I (4 SHC) and PHY-152 College Physics II (4 SHC) or PHY-251 General Physics I (4 SHC) and PHY-252 General Physics II (4 SHC) ADDITIONAL GENERAL EDUCATION HOURS (11 SHC)......
-11 Select an additional 11 SHC of courses from the list below.
+6

+CHM-151 General Chemistry I (4 SHC) and CHM-152 General Chemistry II (4 SHC) or

+PHY-151 College Physics I (4 SHC) and PHY-152 College Physics II (4 SHC) or

+PHY-251 General Physics I (4 SHC) and PHY-252 General Physics II (4 SHC)

+ADDITIONAL GENERAL EDUCATION HOURS (11 SHC)......
+11

+Select an additional 11 SHC of courses from the list below.
 Those courses are classified as mathematics, natural sciences, or computer science general education courses from the Comprehensive Articulation Agreement.
 Some are UGETC courses.
 Students should select these courses based on their intended major and transfer university.

+AST-111 and 111A

+BIO-110, 111, 112, 120, 130, 140 and 140A

+CHM-151, 152

+CIS-110, 115

+GEL-111

-AST-111 and 111A BIO-110, 111, 112, 120, 130, 140 and 140A CHM-151, 152 CIS-110, 115 GFI -111 MAT-143, 152, 171, 172, 263, 271, 272, 273 PHY-110 and 110A, 151, 152, 251, 252 TOTAL GENERAL EDUCATION HOURS REQUIRED (45 SHC)....
-45 Note: If students have more than 45 credits in the General Education section, the extra credits can be applied to the Other Required Hours section.
-Academic Transition (1 SHC) The following course is required: An additional 14 SHC of courses should be selected from the list below.
+MAT-143, 152, 171, 172, 263, 271, 272, 273

+PHY-110 and 110A, 151, 152, 251, 252

+TOTAL GENERAL EDUCATION HOURS REQUIRED (45 SHC)....
+45

+Note: If students have more than 45 credits in the General Education section, the extra credits can be applied to the Other Required Hours section.

+An additional 14 SHC of courses should be selected from the list below.
 Those courses are classified as pre-major, elective or general education courses within the Comprehensive Articulation Agreement.
 Students should select these courses based on their intended major and transfer university.
-UGETC courses and not used elsewhere.

-Additional General Education Hours courses may also be used in this category, if
+UGETC courses and Additional General Education Hours courses may also be used in this category, if not used elsewhere.